Multi-FEAT: Multi-Feature Edge Alignment for Targetless Camera-LiDAR Calibration: Introduction

 \subsection{Related Works}

-In essence, the joint calibration problem of the camera and LiDAR is to estimate the relative pose between these two sensors, which is conventionally tackled with known external reference objects in the field.
-As early as 2004, the checkerboard was proposed as an external reference to calibrate the single-beam LiDAR and monocular camera \cite{zhangqilong}, which was further improved by exploiting the plane-to-plane correspondence as an additional constraint \cite{Unnikrishnan}.
-In order to avoid moving the checkerboard repeatedly to create a multi-pose correspondence, multiple checkerboards were placed in the same field at different positions to create a connection between matching points and planes \cite{Geiger}, which improved the then state of the art.
-As an alternative to checkerboards, various other design objects with different shapes have been proposed and experimented in the recent years e.g., rings \cite{ring_2008}, a trihedron \cite{trihedron_2013}, a sphere \cite{target_ball_2016}, V-shape objects \cite{vshape_2016} \cite{multiboard2_2018} and cuboids \cite{cuboid_2017}.
-However, the reliance on artificial objects limits the feasibility of these solutions and confines their applicability to laboratories and test fields.
-An object-less or a targetless calibration solution will not only minimize human intervention to enable commercial applications such as autonomous vehicular systems \cite{Yeong_overview}, but will also enable autonomy in space-systems of the future \cite{bajracharya2008}.
+In essence, the joint camera-LiDAR calibration task involves estimating the relative pose between these two sensors.
+Conventionally, this challenge is addressed by using known external reference objects in the field.
+For instance, single checkerboards \cite{zhangqilong} \cite{Unnikrishnan} and multiple checkerboards placed at various locations \cite{Geiger} have been commonly employed.
+In recent years, there has been a growing exploration of alternative design objects with varying shapes, such as rings \cite{ring_2008}, a trihedron \cite{trihedron_2013}, a sphere \cite{target_ball_2016}, V-shape objects \cite{vshape_2016} \cite{multiboard2_2018}, and cuboids \cite{cuboid_2017}.
+However, the reliance on artificial objects imposes limitations on the feasibility and restricts the applicability of these solutions to controlled environments like laboratories and test fields.
+The development of a targetless or object-less calibration solution holds significant promise as it not only reduces the need for human intervention but also paves the way for commercial applications, particularly in autonomous vehicular systems \cite{Yeong_overview}.
+Furthermore, this approach holds potential for futuristic autonomous space systems \cite{bajracharya2008}.

-In a targetless environment, known features (e.g., light poles in the vehicular environment) can be extracted using deep neural networks, e.g., PSP-Net \cite{semantic} and BiSeNet-v2 \cite{crlf}, which can possibly be used for calibration.
-Furthermore, dedicated neural networks have been proposed for camera-LIDAR calibration, e.g., NN-based RegNet \cite{Regnet} and CalibNet \cite{calibnet}.
-However, these supervised neural network-based methods require large datasets for pre-training, and have relatively high computational power requirements, and their performance is restricted to the training datasets.
-We therefore limit our discussion to unsupervised optimization methods in this article.